knative/serving/docs/spec/errors.md

 ## Build failed

-If the Build steps failed while creating a Revision, this would be detectable by examining the Failed condition on the Build or the BuildFailed condition on the Revision (which copies the value from the build referenced by `spec.buildName`).
+If the Build steps failed while creating a Revision, you can examine the `Failed` condition on the Build or the `BuildFailed` condition on the Revision (which copies the value from the build referenced by `spec.buildName`).
 In addition, the Build resource (but not the Revision) should have a status field to link to the log output of the build.

 ```http
 GET /apis/build.dev/v1alpha1/namespaces/default/builds/build-1acub3